 Do they dream

 Yes, cats can dream like us!
 Just how we dream about people we have met or like, cats do the same.
 The only difference is the experience and feelings.
 For example, your cat is very likely dreaming itself lying down on top of the “food carpet.”
 During rapid eye movement (REM) sleep, the closed eyes move quickly and randomly.
 Meanwhile, the dreams cats have tend to be detailed, long, and sometimes imaginative.
 During non-REM sleep, dreams are short and simply replay the day’s activities, like playing with toys or balls.

 Cats have various sleeping positions, like belly-up, the classic loaf of bread, and sideways.
 Sleeping cats are so adorable and will melt your heart.
-You are welcome to share with us your fur friend's sleeping pictures!
+And you can use pet cameras to receive the highlights of your pet’s day.
+You are welcome to share with us your fur friend’s sleeping pictures!